Skip to main content

 Additionally, it dynamically verifies credentials, enhancing overall security.

-The authentication centre is a key part that strengthens the network and makes people trust mobile communication services more.
+The authentication center is a key part that strengthens the network and makes people trust mobile communication services more.

 Operation and Maintenance Center (OMC)